Sacred Heart Primary School

 Adults will reflect in their practice the different ways that children learn:

 - Creating and Thinking Critically

 We recognise that children have to experience play physically and emotionally and aim to ensure that there is an appropriate balance between child-led and teacher-led activities.
 They need time to explore, with others or on their own and to be able to build ideas, concepts and skills and to make connections in their learning and lives.
 Children need time to rehearse and practise their skills; they need to be given time to sustain and extend their learning and be supported to develop their ideas through opportunities for sustained shared thinking with other children and practitioners.

-The EYFS is made up of seven areas of learning and development.
-These are divided into three prime areas:
+The EYFS is made up of 7 areas of Learning and Development.

 - Communication and Language